-A flood of sexual misconduct accusations starting last October against powerful men in the entertainment industry such as Harvey Weinstein and Kevin Spacey triggered the #MeToo movement.
+A flood of sexual misconduct accusations against powerful men in the entertainment industry such as Harvey Weinstein and Kevin Spacey had triggered the #MeToo movement.

-The Cosby trial became one of the first celebrity trials of the #MeToo era, and the decision by the judge to allow five more women to testify against him was seen as a key development.
+The trial in Pennsylvania became one of the first celebrity cases of the #MeToo era.
+The decision by the judge to allow five more women to testify against him was seen as a key development.

-On this occasion, the jury of five women and seven men took two days to find the comedian guilty on all three counts of sexual assault.
-Months later, he was sentenced to a total of three to 10 years in a state prison.
+On this occasion, the jury took two days to find the comedian guilty on all three counts of sexual assault.
+Months later, he was sentenced to a total of three to 10 years in prison.

 After serving two years of the jail sentence, in June Pennsylvania's highest court overturned his conviction for sexual assault.
 Hours later, Mr Cosby was driven away from the prison.